knative/serving-operator/README.md

 It can be convenient to run the operator outside of the cluster to test changes.
-The following command will build the operator and use your current kube config to connect to the cluster:
+The following command will build the operator and use your current "kube config" to connect to the cluster:

     operator-sdk up local